openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 Returns `QuantityType<Power>` at the given `Instant` timestamp.
 Respect `getForecastBegin` and `getForecastEnd` to get a valid value.
-Check for negative value in case of errors.
+Check for `UndefType.UNDEF` in case of errors.

 ### `getDay`